×

 We asked people how much they someone comfortably live on in Ecuador, they wrote:

 "I have meet folks who live on $1200/mo including rent.
 Our lifestyle is more like $1200-1500 and we own our place.
-That includes eating out, 2 grocery runs/month, beer deliveries and biweekly massages for two," said one expat who made the move to Manglaralto.
+That includes eating out, 2 grocery runs/month, beer deliveries and biweekly massages for two," commented one expat who made the move to Manglaralto.

 "If you live like the Ecuadorians live, it is very cheap as the basic salary per month is $425.
 Costs go up the more you live like an expat and the closer you get to approximating your same lifestyle in the USA or Canada.
 General rule of thumb is if the locals use it, there will be an inexpensive option.
 If not, it is expensive.
 If you can find it, Campbells Chicken soup in red and white label is about $3.
 Apple pie filling (can of fruit) is $11.
 Note that basic salary here is $425 per month.
 Utilities like electric (appox $20-25 per month, water $10 per month, gas is propane tanks, they bring a replacement tank into your house for $3.25 and take away the empty.
 Cell service about $25, internet about $35-40.
 Total utilities about $100 per month.
 Diesel is $1.70 per gallon.
-Gym memberships are often pricier than US, same with dry cleaning and laundry service," commented one expat who moved to Ecuador.
+Gym memberships are often pricier than US, same with dry cleaning and laundry service," remarked one expat living in Ecuador.

 View More Answers